The Best Celebrity Mug Shots

-If you want to find police booking photographs for public citizens, there are several options.
-One option is to visit an aggregation site that aggregates the photos from multiple sources and makes them available either via a site search engine or via a navigation directory, usually organized by state.
-This approach allows the convenience of visiting a single site to conduct your search.
-The downside is that since these sites are not the original source of the images, they may not always be accurate and up to date.
+There are several options if you want to find police booking photographs for public citizens.
+First, you can visit an aggregation site that aggregates the photos from multiple sources and makes them available via a site search engine or a navigation directory, usually organized by state.
+This approach allows you to visit a single site to conduct your search.

-The second approach is to go directly to the source.
+However, the downside is that since these sites are not the source of the images, they may not always be accurate and up to date.
+Second, you can go directly to the source.
 To do this, you’ll need to determine who publishes the mugs in the particular area you need to search.
-For example, in some states, the Department of Corrections handles the publication.
+For example, the Department of Corrections handles the publication in some states.
 In other states, the State Police Bureau offers a searchable database online.

 Importantly, remember that not all states make the information online, so it is impossible to find everyone incarcerated.
 In addition, at many of these search sites, you’ll also be able to look up inmates who have been processed through the Department of Corrections.